abhat-phys/hls4ml_on_nrp/hls4ml-u55c-python-v2.md

 ## 5. Train a model

-The jet-tagging model from [`hls4ml-tutorial`](https://github.com/fastmachinelearning/hls4ml-tutorial) `1_getting_started/1a_train_keras.ipynb` — five-class classification of boosted jets from 16 high-level features, ~4,400 parameters.
-Substitute your own Keras model if you have one; later sections only care about input and output shapes.
+This tutorial uses the jet-tagging model from [`hls4ml-tutorial`](https://github.com/fastmachinelearning/hls4ml-tutorial) `1_getting_started/1a_train_keras.ipynb` — five-class classification of boosted jets from 16 high-level features, ~4,400 parameters. **Substitute your own Keras model if you have one; later sections only care about input and output shapes.**

 ```bash
 cat > /work/run/train.py << 'EOF'